Joey Meneses Player Props: Nationals vs. Rays

-The Washington Nationals and Joey Meneses, who went 0-for-4 last time in action, battle Josh Fleming and the Tampa Bay Rays at Nationals Park, Tuesday at 7:05 PM ET.
+The Washington Nationals and Joey Meneses, who went 1-for-4 last time out, take on Shane McClanahan and the Tampa Bay Rays at Nationals Park, Wednesday at 1:05 PM ET.

 Joey Meneses Game Info & Props vs. the Rays